-Welcome to LangChain!
 This quickstart will take you from zero to a fully functional AI agent in just a few minutes.
-We’ll start simple and gradually build up to something more sophisticated.
+You will start simple and gradually build up to a more sophisticated agent.

-Let’s begin with the absolute basics - creating a simple agent that can answer questions and use tools:
+Let’s begin with agent basics - creating a simple agent that can answer questions and use tools.
+Create an agent with the following characteristics:

 import { createAgent, tool } from "langchain";